Risk of Rain: Development

-The Hopoo team announced in February 2014 that they were working with Sony Computer Entertainment America to bring the game to the PlayStation Vita.
-Hopoo announced that the game would come to the PlayStation 4 alongside the Vita version, thanks to assistance from Code Mystics.
+The Hopoo team developed the PlayStation Vita version with Sony Computer Entertainment America, along with the PlayStation 4 version, with the assistance from Code Mystics.
 These versions support an online matchmaking system and the ability for two local players to join with other online players.
 The PlayStation versions also support cross-platform play, enabling both PlayStation 4 and Vita players to play together.
+Both versions were released in April 2016.
 A version for the Nintendo Switch was released on September 20, 2018, supporting both local and online play.
 An Xbox One version was released on August 30, 2019.

 Release

 In February 2015, Hopoo Games partnered with IndieBox, a monthly subscription box service, to offer a physical release of Risk of Rain.
 This limited, individually-numbered, collector's edition included a flash-drive with a DRM-free game file, the official soundtrack, an instruction manual, Steam key, and various custom-designed collectible items.

 A sequel, Risk of Rain 2, was released in early access in March 2019 and officially in August 2020.

-A remastered version of Risk of Rain, Risk of Rain Returns, is planned for release on Windows and Nintendo Switch in 2023.
-The game will be developed by Hopoo Games and published by Gearbox Software who have purchased the rights to Risk of Rain in 2022.
+A remake of Risk of Rain, Risk of Rain Returns, was released on Windows and Nintendo Switch on November 8, 2023, the tenth anniversary of the original game.
+The game is developed by Hopoo Games and published by Gearbox Software, who purchased the rights to Risk of Rain in 2022.
 Future installments in the series will be developed by Gearbox Games.
-Among improvements planned will include a reworked codebase to make later updates easier to include, higher-resolution graphics and new music from Christodoulou, better networking support for co-operative play, and characters, monsters, and items introduced in Risk of Rain 2.
+Among improvements added include a reworked codebase to make later updates easier to include, higher-resolution graphics and new music from Christodoulou, better networking support for co-operative play, and characters, monsters, and items introduced in Risk of Rain 2.